NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/guide_intro.md

 ## Status and Team

-Novo Nordisk is very happy to release this Minimum Viable Product (MVP) as open source.
-Please be aware that we are still working on adding features and fixes.
-As this tool should support all end-to-end processes and connecting tasks, the current version is just the beginning.
-It could become a game changer with a growing community.
+Novo Nordisk is using the StudyBuilder (which is the internal name) in production to generate the protocol.
+The OpenStudyBuilder is contineously enhanced with new features and fixes to support all end-to-end processes along the road.
+It could become a game changer with a growing community where we as an industry can create a maintain an open tool landscape driven by standards.
 So please join us.

 It's been a pleasure to work with the OpenStudyBuilder team.
 Novo Nordisk managed a very beautiful group of internals and consultants.
-Some colleagues are missing in this picture, but hopefully it is clear that many are involved in this very big open-source project!

 Thanks to all working on the OpenStudyBuilder in the past, currently and who will be in the future.